ScriptTiger/ACXMaster/README.md

 # ACX Master
 ACX Master is a simple mastering tool designed to master and encode the final MP3 which an ACX audiobook narrator will upload to ACX in order to pass the ACX submission requirements with the least amount of headache possible.

-**Download the precompiled executables for your target operating system to get started:**
+**Download the precompiled executables for your target operating system to get started (only 64-bit platforms currently supported):**
 https://github.com/ScriptTiger/ACXMaster/releases

 # More About ScriptTiger